top of page

 • Remove any valuable items, dumped waste, stagnant water, flammable liquids, or gas cylinders from the building's interior and exterior

-• Secure the building with locks compliant to British Standard BS3621, security shutters or screens, and sealed letterboxes
+• Secure the building with locks compliant to British Standard BS3621, security shutters or steel screens, and sealed letterboxes

 • Drain down services (heating) especially if installing SITEX security screens